 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-When you build a Visual Studio solution, Unity will create files like resources, vcproj, xaml, cpp/h files, if you build a project on top of the same directory, all of the files will be overwritten except these:
+Unity will create files like resources, vcproj, xaml files.
+If you build a project on top of the same directory, these files will not be overwritten:

 It is safe for you to modify these files, and if you want to revert to previous state, just remove the file, and build your project on top of the folder.

-Note: Unity doesn’t modify solution and project files if they already exist on the disk, that means if new files are present in Data folder and your project type is XAML C++ (for ex., if you add a new scene to Unity project, a new file will be added to Data folder), they have to be manually added to the project file, or you could simply delete solution and project files, they will be regenerated.
-In XAML C# Visual Studio takes the whole Data folder, instead of individual files, so if new file is added to Data folder, it’s automatically picked.
+Note: Unity doesn’t modify solution and project files if they already exist on the disk.
+Visual Studio takes the whole Data folder, instead of individual files, so if new file is added to Data folder, it’s automatically picked.

 Generated Visual Studio projects have three configurations: Debug, Release and Master.
 Debug configuration has various safety checks and runs slower, Release configuration removes all those checks, but leaves profiler enabled.
 Master configuration should be used for final build that you submit to Store.